AlexsLemonade/OpenScPCA-nf/porting-modules.md

 When porting modules from `OpenScPCA-analysis` to `OpenScPCA-nf`, our goal is to require as few changes as possible to the original code, while ensuring that the module can be run as part of a Nextflow workflow.
 We also aim to make the module as modular as possible, with defined inputs and outputs that can be easily connected to other modules as needed.

-To that end, we will prioritize using the the same scripts and notebooks as are used in the original code when at all possible, with the primary exception being wrapper scripts such as `run_<module-name>.sh` that might be used at the top level of the module in `OpenScPCA-analysis`.
+To that end, we will prioritize using the same scripts and notebooks as are used in the original code when at all possible, with the primary exception being wrapper scripts such as `run_<module-name>.sh` that might be used at the top level of the module in `OpenScPCA-analysis`.

 ## Module structure